Port Forwarding

 6379to use your local Redis tools (redis-cli, RedisInsight) against a remote instance. - Dev server preview — Remote forward your local port

-3000to the server so teammates on the server's network can preview your local work. - Kubernetes API — Forward
+3000to the server so teammates on the server's network can preview your local work. - SOCKS proxy — Dynamic forward on

 6443to reach a private cluster API server without a VPN.